simeon1231/simeon1231/README.md

 <h1 align="center">Thank you for your visit!</h1>
 <!-- <p align="center" > -->
- I'm a Senior Full-Stack Engineer & WordPress Developer with 10+ years of experience creating scalable SaaS, AI-enhanced platforms, and multilingual content systems.
-Expert in React, Node.js, Spring Boot, and headless WordPress with deep cloud-native experience across AWS.
-Proven success in building high-performance applications with modern DevOps, LLM integration (GPT-4, LangChain), and eCommerce architecture (WooCommerce, Stripe).
-Known for delivering reliable solutions at scale, mentoring teams, and driving innovation with impact.
+ I'm a Senior Full-Stack Engineer with 9+ years of experience building secure, scalable systems across FinTech and E-commerce industries.
+Skilled in developing end-to-end platforms using React, Node.js, NestJS, PHP, Java, and .NET Core.
 </p>
 <br />